-Future federal legislation in Canada and the United States including potential international or bilateral requirements enacted under Canadian or American law may materially and adversely affect the Company's business, financial condition, results of operations and cash flows.
-For example, in Canada, mandatory carbon pricing programs and emission reduction requirements, such as those contemplated by the federal government's Pan-Canadian Framework on Clean Growth and Climate Change and in effect at the federal level under the Greenhouse Gas Pollution Pricing Act, and in Alberta pursuant to the Emissions Management and Climate Resilience Act.
-Potential further federal or provincial requirements may impose additional costs on the Company's operations and require the reduction of emissions or emissions intensity from the Company's operations and facilities.
+The implementation of these initiatives and other existing or future regulatory mandates may impose additional costs on the Company's operations and require the reduction of emissions or emissions intensity from the Company's operations and facilities.
 Taxes on GHG emissions and mandatory emissions reduction requirements may result in increased operating costs and capital expenditures for oil and natural gas producers, thereby decreasing the demand for the Company's services.
 The federal carbon levy, mandatory emissions reduction programs and the industry emissions cap in Alberta may also impair the Company's ability to provide its services economically and reduce the demand for the Company's services.
-In the United States, the U.S. Environmental Protection Agency (EPA) has proposed further expansion, updating and strengthening of the Clean Air Act with the intent of reducing methane emissions from hundreds of thousands of existing sources nationwide and encouraging the use of innovative methane detection technologies.
+In the United States, the U.S. Environmental Protection Agency (EPA) has proposed further expansion, updating and strengthening of the Clean Air Act with the intent of reducing methane emissions from hundreds of thousands of existing stationary sources nationwide and encouraging the use of innovative methane detection technologies.
 In Canada, amendments to regulations under the Canadian Environmental Protection Act are also proposed to achieve significant reductions in methane emissions from the oil and gas sector by 2030.
-The Company is undertaking an assessment of the impact of current and pending climate change and emissions reduction legislation and is unable at this time to determine the complete scope and impact that such initiatives will have on the Company.
+The Company is monitoring the impact of current and pending climate change and emissions reduction legislation and is unable at this time to determine the complete scope and impact that such initiatives will have on the Company.
 A failure by the Company to comply with and/or adapt to such legislation may have a material adverse effect on the Company's business, financial condition, results of operations and cash flows.